MEMORIAL HOSPITAL OFFERS SAFE SITTER COURSES FOR YOUNG TEENS

 Students who graduate from a Safe Sitter® course receive a completion card that demonstrates they know how to use their skills in situations they encounter.

 For more information about the classes, contact Memorial Hospital at 603-356-5461 ext.
 2264.
 To qualify for a need-based scholarship, students should inquire at their local school nurse’s office or with their school wellness coordinator.
 More classes are planned for 2018.

 For more information about the Safe Sitter® organization, contact National Headquarters at 317.596.5001 or visit safesitter.org

 About Memorial Hospital

 Memorial Hospital is a not-for-profit 25-bed Critical Access Hospital located in North Conway, NH, and is a member of the MaineHealth family.
 Its hospital services include a 24-hour emergency department, surgery center, clinical laboratory, heart health & wellness programs, family birthing center, sleep center, oncology, chemotherapy and infusion services and the Miranda Center for Diabetes.
-Physician practices include primary care and family medicine, women's health, orthopedics, physical therapy and sports medicine.
+Physician practices include primary care and family medicine, women's health, orthopedics and sports medicine.
 The Merriman House, a 45-bed nursing home specializing in Alzheimer's and other memory disorders, is also located on the hospital campus.
 Together, our staff and providers are committed to meeting the health needs of the Mt.
 Washington Valley and surrounding communities by collaborating with community partners in the delivery of accessible, comprehensive, compassionate, and quality health care.